toolstack/Glot-O-Matic/README.md

 	Support HTTP_X_FORWARDED_PROTO

 		Some hosting providers place the SSL certificate on a proxy server in front of the web server, this will use the HTTP_X_FORWARDED_PROTO header to detect when an SSL connection is being made from the client.

+Single Click Edit
+	Enable Single Click Edit

+		This will enable users to single click anywhere on the translation row to open the editor instead of having to click on "Details" or double click the row.

+Last Update Info
+	Enable Last Update

+		This will include the last time a translation has been updated in the "extras" field in the translations list of a project.

+Color Logo
+	Enable Color Logo

+		This will use a color GlotPress logo in the top left of the screen.

 Advanced
 	Use this url when opening GlotPress